pinguimgugu/streaming-csv/README.md

  - Docker compose

 Start application
-  # build and runnig all stack on the fist time you need wait a lot time because the process will be create all user registers
+  # build and runnig all stack on the fist time you need wait a some time because the process will be create all user registers
   ./application serve

-  # get all dependency applicationu
+  # get all dependency application
   ./application dep

   # run application